pathogenseq/pathogenseq-scripts/README.md

 This repository contains scripts which could be useful to the group.
 To be as useable, scripts should:
 * Be as agnostic to the organism/input data as possible
 * Not contain hard-coded variables which the user must change
+* Word with standard genomic formats such as FASTA, FASTQ, BAM, etc..
+* Not create SAM files

 ## Whole genome assembly
 ### Finding/Extracting genes from whole/draft genomes